Remember, the better your clothes look, the more you make!

 It won't sell if it's not in the right size.
 Please do NOT mix sizes when combining pieces of an outfit (i.e., if top is different size than bottoms, simply sell them as separates)

-5) Description: While this is optional, it is helpful both to shoppers and for identification in the event a tag gets separated from its item.
+5) Description: While this is optional, it is helpful both to shoppers and for your benefit - in identification in the event a tag gets separated from its item.

 6) "D" for Donate: Please put a circled "D" on the left side of the tag above the barcode label of any item you wish to donate if unsold.
 Remember, donated items benefit local families and charities.
 On "D" items, please choose to discount them when your order your barcodes, allowing you to sell more on clearance days!

 7) Barcode label: Apply a barcode label sticker near the bottom of each tag card (required).
 To print barcodes for your tags on address labels at home, login to your Consignor Homepage and select "Order Barcodes".
 If you are not able to print your own barcodes, we will print them for you!
 Your barcodes will print the consignor number, price, barcode, and will specify whether or not you want the item to be sold at half-price during the clearance sale.
 All this information is encoded into the barcode, and each item will be sold per the barcode info!
 For barcoding details, CLICK HERE.

 PDF Download: Use this download to print a template of blank tags (4 per sheet of 8.5" x 11" cardstock paper)

 DOCX Download: Use this download if you'd like to edit your tags before printing (example: typing in your consignor number or other information that might stay the same for multiple items, like price or category) *Requires Microsoft Word to open